Oregon TE Kenyon Sadiq Scouting Report

 Sadiq is a high-end athlete, but questions remain about his technical refinement as a receiver.
 Due to much of his career production coming from designed touches, Sadiq is an underdeveloped route runner who cannot sell his routes or cleanly get out of his breaks.
 That being said, Sadiq has an incredibly high ceiling as a separator once he begins to learn more about the technical intricacies of the position.
 Beyond route running, there are concerns about Sadiq’s ability as a contested catch target due to his lack of length and tape displaying his ability (this is largely because of Oregon’s scheme always putting him in situations where he gets targeted in the open field).
 Though he lacks tape of him hauling in circus catches, Sadiq does have great ball skills due to his ball tracking and emphasis on securing passes outside his frame.

-Video 9: TE Kenyon Sadiq (18) runs a dig route as the Z-Receiver on a stack concept where he does not sell his route at the stem and rounds his break
+Video 8: TE Kenyon Sadiq (18) runs a dig route as the Z-Receiver on a stack concept and rounds his break at the stem

-While Sadiq still needs development as a receiver, he stands out as a shockingly nasty and effective blocker.
+Though we touched on his build as a blocker, Sadiq helps mitigate some of his size concerns with his effort and nastiness as a blocker.
 With consistent effort and leverage, Sadiq is capable of generating movement in the run game even when aligned in-line.
-Size will leave him outmatched in some matchups as a blocker, but Sadiq’s ability to be aligned across the formation allows him to take on easier blocking assignments (DBs, LBs, etc).
-Beyond his ability in the run game, Sadiq is great blocking down the field to open up opportunities for explosive plays for his teammates.
+Though he will struggle in some match-ups, Sadiq’s ability to align across the formation will allow him to get easier assignments on DBs and LBs that he can dominate with his effort and strength.
+Sadiq’s nastiness and effort as a blocker go beyond the run game, as he is great at blocking down field to open up opportunities for explosive plays for his teammates.

-Video 12: TE Kenyon Sadiq (18) down blocks EDGE Walker Harris (32) and frees up the rushing lane for an explosive run
+Video 11: TE Kenyon Sadiq (18) down blocks the EDGE to help create the running lane

-Video 13: TE Kenyon Sadiq (18) blocks the DB and drives him to the sideline to open up an opportunity for Dakoriene Moore (1) on a bubble screen
+Video 12: TE Kenyon Sadiq (18) blocks the DB to side line to open space for the screen

 Draft Projection